BW-Wang/BW-Wang.github.io/_pages/awards.md

 # Scholarship & Honors

+- National Scholarship of Graduate Student, 2023
+- First Class Scholarship of UESTC, 2023. **(No. 1 in the vote)**
 - First Class Scholarship of UESTC, 2022. **(No. 1 in the vote)**

 - First Class Freshmen Scholarship of UESTC, 2021
 - Excellent Graduate Students, 2021
 - Excellent Graduation Thesis for Undergraduates, 2021